jinghuazhao/software-notes/README.md

 4. [Miscellaneous software](misc.md)
 5. [Machine learning](ML.md)
 6. [Artificial intelligence](AI.md)

-when it becomes lengthy the notes will be kept in specific directories.

 It is expected that the site could eventually be enriched by many practitioners.